Thymic cyst - probable

 Due the patient age, location and image stability the differential diagnosis list is small, being the hypothesis of a thymic cyst being strongly considered.

-Calcification may be seen in cystic thymic tumours and has been described in mediastinal hydatid although very rare.
+Calcification may be seen in cystic thymic tumors and has been described in mediastinal hydatid although very rare.

 Although being a benign lesion, thymic cyst can degenerate into a carcinoma.